pokepay/ios-sdk/README.md

 #### Options

-- `accessToken` (String): An access token to request Pocket Change Pay APIs.
+- `accessToken` (String): An access token to request Pokepay APIs.
-- `isMerchant` (Bool): A flag for accessing as a merchant account.
+- `isMerchant` (Bool): A flag whether access as a merchant.
 (It should be an error if the access token isn't for merchant one.)

 ### [Method] Client.getTerminalInfo

-Get a `Terminal` informations about the accessing terminal.
+Get the accessing `Terminal` informations.

 ### [Method] Client.scanToken(_ token: String, amount: Double? = nil)